ISO Training FAQs - iCertWorks

 What is ISO 27001?

-ISO 27001 is the international standardization of auditable requirements for an information security management system (ISMS).
-ISO 27001 has two main parts including Sections 4-10 and Annex A.
+ISO 27001 is the international requirements for an information security management system (ISMS) based on the ISO 27001 Standard published by the International Organization for Standardization (ISO).

 What is the ISO series of standards?